heptarch/heptarch.github.io/drafts/cone.md

 *Body (Ace of Wands, reversed).* The Ace of Wands is a powerful symbol of inspiration, growth (note the leaves), and potential, reinforced by the linear symbol of the wand and the mysterious apparation of the hand holding it.
 In the distance, a mountain peak suggests future hardship which the initial impetus may carry us toward.
 Reversed, the card can mean many things: directionlessness, procrastination, or execution without a plan.

 Here, it suggests that the "body" of the work may be disorganized, lacking direction or structure, or somewhat aimless.
-We should expect, then,
+We should expect the collection to have a somewhat "improvised" quality.

 *Spirit (Five of Cups, reversed).*